3 Days to Explore

 Head over to the Green River Recreation Center where you can pump some iron in the full weight room or hit the gymnasium for some basketball, volleyball, soccer, tennis or aerobics.
 Or take your love of sports outdoors to the 9,000-square-foot recreation deck where you can play tetherball or run.

-Visit the The Fish Bowl for dinner, featuring local favorites like pot roast, grilled chicken and fajitas!
+Visit the Hitching Post Restaurant & Saloon for dinner, featuring local favorites like pot roast, grilled chicken and fajitas!

 It’s time to hit the water!
 Set off for Flaming Gorge Country.